 Both countries promote human rights at the multilateral level, e.g. in efforts to reform the United Nations and in the UN Human Rights Council.

-The two countries were the joint founders of an international commission against the death penalty which includes a number of independent experts.
-The commission is based in Geneva and is a reflection of the excellent relations between Switzerland and Spain.
+Both Switzerland and Spain were the joint founders of an international commission against the death penalty which includes a number of independent experts.
+The commission is based in Geneva and is a reflection of the excellent relations between the two countries.

 Switzerland and Spain have traditionally maintained close economic ties.
 Their volume of trade amounted to approximately CHF 10.6 billion in 2016.
 Switzerland regularly runs a trade surplus with Spain, albeit one that – along with exports – has been continuously decreasing in recent years.
 The principal categories of goods traded are pharmaceutical and chemical products, precious metals and jewellery, and machinery and vehicles.

 Switzerland is working to raise awareness of its dual vocational and professional education and training system among the competent Spanish authorities.
-On the one hand, it organises conferences and seminars in Spain; on the other, it invites Spanish experts to introduce the Swiss vocational and professional education and training system to them.
-The Swiss embassy is also engaged in dialogue with important Spanish interlocutors.
+It organises conferences and seminars in Spain and invites Spanish experts to Switzerland to introduce the Swiss dual system to them.

 Researchers and artists from Spain can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).